Ireland's long and winding coastline reveals many magnificent beaches and strands.

 It's stunning, especially on spring days when sun bathers are no where to be found.

-On our way to Mizen Head, we stopped at Barley Cove for a walk on the beach, a climb across the sand dunes and a crawl across the rocks to take in the surrounding vistas.
+On our way to Mizen Head and the signal station visitor centre, we stopped at Barley Cove for a walk on the beach, a climb across the sand dunes and a crawl across the rocks to take in the surrounding vistas.
 Access to the beach is along a wooden board walk.

 Now this pathway is not even and smooth like the kind you might find on the Jersey shore.
 No!
 This is Irish style beach access.
 Wild and untamed.
 A little dangerous and not for those with rickety knees.